-When it comes to comfort, these pants ranked right up there with the Prana Brion and Stretch Zion.
-However, when considering mobility, no other pant can match the light, supple mobility afforded by these awesome pants.
+When it comes to comfort, these pants ranked right up there with the best of them.
+However, when considering mobility, no other pants can match the light, supple mobility afforded by these awesome pants.

 One drawback to the fit of this pair is the waist sizing.
 We suppose that this model is designed to be worn lower on the hips, but we felt like we really wanted a belt with this pair, which is less than ideal while wearing a climbing harness.
 It does come with traditional belt loops, so it's not a huge deal, but you might want to try sizing these pants down in the waist.

 It is breathability that really carries these pants.
 On warmer days, we felt like we were getting the sun protection we needed while retaining way less heat (and sweat) than we would expect while wearing a pair of hiking pants.

 In terms of ventilation, the two front hand pockets are partially lined with mesh on the inside, as is the thigh pocket.
 Additionally, the bottom of each leg cuff has an elastic cord that allows the wearer to pull up and secure the pant legs above the calf or knee.
 Though not wholly comparable to a convertible pair, this feature offers a solid, simple solution when you need to cool down in the heat.

 Though these pants have only a couple of features that could be considered venting points, in our head-to-head testing, running uphill revealed that their super-light and highly breathable fabric more than made up for it; ultimately, we felt cooler in our Ferrosi pants.
 Our only critical note is that when the wind whips on chilly days, these pants are a little bit too breathable.